 Balloons: Latex allergens may become airborne and inhaled which can mean party balloons can be a real concern for people living with Natural Rubber Latex (NRL) allergy.
 If you’re having an office party, having a quick chat with your employer about decorations may help provide some reassurance.

 Poinsettias: These popular festive plants produce a milky ‘latex’ if their stems are broken that contains some allergen proteins in common with Natural Rubber Latex.
 Whilst unlikely to cause any problems for latex allergy sufferers just by being in the room, it may be best to avoid physical contact with the plant if you have a known allergy to latex.

-Food: The greatest risk is from catered food where there is usually no ingredient list, so you need to ask direct questions at parties, in restaurants, at buffets and at other social events.
+Food: The greatest risk is from catered food where you will need to ask direct questions at parties, in restaurants, at buffets and at other social events.
 Under UK law, catering businesses are required to provide information on the presence of allergenic ingredients.
 This information can be provided in writing and/or orally.
 If information is provided orally, the food business must display some sort of clearly visible written signage to show customers that allergen information is available from a member of staff

 Kissing under the mistletoe: With mistletoe popping up all over the place, it’s important to remember that allergens can remain in saliva for several hours, with expert estimates ranging from 2-24 hours.
 To avoid a reaction, make sure before you kiss that the other person is aware of your allergy and can ensure they have not consumed your allergen.

 We know Christmas is a busy time but make sure you don’t enter the holidays with adrenaline auto-injectors that are out of date.
 If you have been prescribed treatments for your allergy, such as adrenaline auto-injectors, make sure you carry two with you wherever you go.
 This also applies to asthma inhalers.
 Good daily control of asthma is the single most important factor for lowering the risk from allergy.